 Who doesn’t love a vinaigrette?
 Homemade salad dressing not only tastes better than the bottled stuff but it is incredibly easy to make.
 And although bottled salad dressing can be the easy alternative and inexpensive its full of salt and sugar.
-Making it yourself allows you to control what your eating.
+Making your own salad dressing allows you to customize it to your tastes and is so much healthier than the bottled stuff.
+(Not that I don’t use that as well from time to time).
 Not to mention its a nice touch to any dinner party to pop out your own bottle of salad dressing for serving.

 Honey Mustard Vinaigrette